boonchu/Cheflabs/production/chef-repo/README.md

 ###### Knife Bootstrap

-* get the starter kit from hosted Chef
+* get the starter kit from hosted Chef and unzip it to parent of cookbook folder.
 ```
+$ tree .chef
+.chef
+├── boonchu.pem
+├── knife.rb
+└── thai-foods-validator.pem
 ```
 * push the cookbook
 ```